moranebienvenu/stroke_dashboard/README.md

 - Additional columns (optional): `sex`, `timepoint`, `repetition_score`, `comprehension_score`, `naming_score`, `composite_score`, `lesion_volume`.
 - **Lesion volume must be in mm³.**

-You can try the example dataset first to use the dashboard without personal datas: [synthetic_dataset.zip](https://github.com/moranebienvenu/stroke_dashboard).
+You can start by using the example dataset to explore the dashboard without personal data: `synthetic_dataset.zip`.

 ---